-If you were recently injured at work, you’re probably wondering what kind of information your workmans comp attorney is going to need in order to represent you.
+If you were recently injured at work, you’re probably wondering what kind of information your workmans comp lawyer is going to need in order to represent you.
 Will they need your entire medical file to review?
 What should you bring to the initial consultation?
 We know it can be a little stressful, but we’re here to help.
 The good news is that legal consults are free if you’ve been injured at work.
-In fact, no workmans comp attorney is allowed to bill you for this service.
+In fact, no workmans comp lawyer is allowed to bill you for this service.
 But back to what you should bring.
 Let’s do a quick review so you feel more prepared.

 What to Bring to a Consult if You Were Injured at Work